 Thank you Chairman Collins.
-The CHAIRMAN.
-Thank you.

 I want to welcome Senator McSally and Senator Hawley to our hearing today.
 They have been very active members of our Committee, and we appreciate their taking the time during this very busy time for all of us.